Beyond the Bakushinskii veto: Regularising linear inverse problems without knowing the noise distribution: The discrepancy principle

 \subsection{Convergence in probability of the discrepancy principle}

-In this section we show, that the discrepancy principle yields convergence in probability and that this convergence is asymptotically optimal in some sense.
-The proofs of the Theorems \ref{thwos} and \ref{thws} and of Corollary \ref{cordisc} can be found in the next section.
-For convergence in probability it does not matter how large the error is on sets with diminishing probability.
-We again consider regularisations induced by a filter, compared to Assumptions \ref{assumptions1} we need an additional monotinicity property.
+In this section we show, that the discrepancy principle yields convergence in probability, matching asymptotically the optimal deterministic rate.
+The proofs of the Theorems \ref{thwos} and \ref{thws} and of Corollary \ref{cordisc} are given in the following section.